lc-cs-172/fall-2025/assignments/solo/s3/Directions.md

   - the algorithm is simple
   - the implementation is simple, using only basic Python

-* in-place: results are computed within the data array using minimal extra storage
+* in-place: reorder the input in-place, requiring only a small _constant_ amount of extra storage

 * stable: if i < j and key[i] == key[j], then data[i] preceeds
   data[j] in the output